IndiaProjects2024/HelloWorld/README.md

 HelloWorld is a NGO or Private Company registered to help people who need help at some part of their life.

-Android App will allow user to create a unique user id resembling (sathish@helloworld).
+Web App or Mobile App will allow user to create a unique user id resembling (sathish@helloworld).

 Every user will be allotted NGO Identification number comprising of 20 numbers.
 Virtual Payment card will be given for every user.